Walgreens: Wage theft violations

-Dispensing incorrect vaccines to pre-schoolers
+Dispensing incorrect vaccines to preschoolers

-In September 2021, a Walgreens pharmacist in Baltimore, Maryland, accidentally gave a 4-year old girl a full adult dosage of the Pfizer–BioNTech COVID-19 vaccine instead of the intended Influenza vaccine.
-So far, the little girl has not suffered any major side effects.
-A Walgreens spokesperson said such mistakes are "extremely rare" and that the company's top priority is patient safety.

-A few weeks later, a Walgreens pharmacist in Evansville, Indiana, accidentally gave a 4-year old boy, a 5-year old girl, and their parents a full adult dosage each of the Pfizer vaccine instead of intended flu vaccine.
-Unlike the Maryland girl, both of the Indiana children immediately got sick enough that the parents took them to a pediatric cardiologist for treatment.
-At the time of the injections, the FDA had not approve the use of the Pfizer vaccine to children below the age of 12.
-Although Pfizer was in the process of seeking approval for use in children ages five to 11 with the dosage that would be one third that for an adult, Pfizer had not asked permission to vaccinate children age four or younger.
-Walgreens refused to comment on the case when requested by news media.
+In September 2021, a Walgreens pharmacist in Baltimore, Maryland, accidentally gave a 4-year-old girl a full adult dosage of the Pfizer–BioNTech COVID-19 vaccine instead of the intended Influenza vaccine.
+A Walgreens spokesperson said such mistakes were rare.
+A few weeks later, a Walgreens pharmacist in Evansville, Indiana, accidentally gave a 4-year-old boy, a 5-year-old girl, and their parents a full adult dosage each of the Pfizer vaccine instead of the intended flu vaccine.
+Unlike the Maryland girl, both Indiana children instantly got sick enough that the parents took them to a pediatric cardiologist for treatment.
+At the time of the injections, the FDA had not yet approved the use of the Pfizer vaccine to children under age 12.
+Although Pfizer was in the process of seeking approval for use in children ages 5 to 11 with the dosage that would be one third that for an adult, it had not asked permission to vaccinate children ages 4 and younger.
+This time, Walgreens refused to comment on the case when requested by news media.